SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DESSO/README.md

 **Final output**

-The trained model and its performace metrics `Test_result.txt` on test data is located at `output/encode_1001/gc_match/wgEncodeEH002288/Seq/GCNN`.
+After training the model, result of the test dataset containing accuracy and its performace metrics will be saved to the `output/encode_1001/gc_match/wgEncodeEH002288/Seq/GCNN` directory in the `Test_result.txt` file.

 ## Citation